Top 5 MCP Gateways for Regulated Industries in 2026

 Key capabilities for regulated industries:

-- Real-time threat detection: A plugin layer connects to Lasso's API to scan content for prompt injection, command injection, and data exfiltration attempts, blocking malicious payloads before they reach agents or tools
+• Real-time threat detection: A plugin layer scans content for prompt injection, command injection, and data-exfiltration attempts, blocking malicious payloads before they reach agents or tools.

-- Open-source transparency: Full codebase visibility for security-conscious organizations that require source-level auditing
+• Open-source transparency: Full codebase visibility for organizations that require source-level auditing.

-- Defense-in-depth architecture: Triple-gate security pattern protecting the AI layer, MCP layer, and API layer independently
+• Defense-in-depth architecture: A triple-gate pattern protects the AI layer, MCP layer, and API layer independently.

-Lasso Security is a strong fit for teams that need specialized threat detection layered on top of their MCP infrastructure.
-The trade-off is that it focuses on security monitoring rather than providing a full gateway feature set (routing, caching, budget controls).
-Organizations should expect to pair it with additional infrastructure for production LLM operations.
+Lasso Security fits teams that need specialized threat detection layered onto their MCP infrastructure.
+The trade-off is that it focuses on security monitoring rather than a full gateway feature set, so most teams pair it with additional infrastructure for routing, caching, and budget controls in production.

 3. Lunar.dev MCPX